hiranp/Potato/README.md

 If we can know ahead of time which host a target machine (in this case our target is 127.0.0.1) will be sending an NBNS query for, we can craft a response and flood the target host with NBNS responses (since it is a UDP protocol).
 One complication is that a 2-byte field in the NBNS packet, the TXID, must match in the request and response.
 We can overcome this by flooding quickly and iterating over all 65536 possible values.

+What if the host we are trying to spoof has a DNS record already?
+Well we can FORCE DNS lookups to fail in a funny way.
+Using a technique called "port exhaustion" we bind to every single UDP port.
+When you try to perform a DNS lookup it will fail because there will be no available source port for the DNS reply to come to.

 In testing, this has proved to be 100% effective.

 #####2.
 Fake WPAD Proxy Server